SanketDG/djangoblog/readme.md

 # Django Blog

-A simple text-only blog that was built using Django and Python
+A simple text-only blog that was built using Django.
+Uses [django_admin_bootstrapped](https://github.com/django-admin-bootstrapped/django-admin-bootstrapped) for the admin interface.

 ### Demo